mrazomej/phd/docs/src/chapter_04/section_05_flow_gating.md

 by the Pamela Björkman lab at Caltech.
 All measurements were made using an excitation wavelength of $488\,\text{nm}$ with an emission filter set of 525/$50\,\text{nm}$.
-This excitation wavelength provides approximately 40% of the maximum YFP absorbance [@SpectraViewer], and this was found to be sufficient for the purposes of these experiments.
-A useful feature of modern flow cytometry is the high-sensitivity signal detection through the use of photomultiplier tubes (PMT) whose response can be tuned by adjusting the voltage.
-Thus, the voltage for the forward-scatter (FSC), side-scatter (SSC), and gene expression measurements were tuned manually to maximize the dynamic range between autofluorescence signal and maximal expression without losing the details of the population distribution.
+This excitation wavelength provides approximately 40% of the maximum YFP absorbance [@SpectraViewer], which was sufficient for these experiments.
+A useful feature of modern flow cytometry is the high-sensitivity signal detection through the use of photomultiplier tubes (PMT), whose response can be tuned by adjusting the voltage.
+Thus, the voltage for the forward-scatter (FSC), side-scatter (SSC) and gene expression measurements were tuned manually to maximize the dynamic range between autofluorescence signal and maximal expression without losing the details of the population distribution.
 Once these voltages were determined, they were used for all subsequent measurements.
 The extremely low signal-producing particles were discarded before data storage by setting a basal voltage threshold, thus removing the majority of spurious events.
 The various instrument settings for data collection are given in [@tbl:ch4_tab01].

 | **Laser**        | **Channel**                     | **Sensor Voltage** |
 | ---------------- | ------------------------------- | ------------------ |